-- 1.1.16 Key principles of SPP (Scottish Government, 2014) on ecology and nature conservation are: - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment. - 1.1.17 SPP sets out subject policy guidance on natural heritage in "Valuing the Natural Environment" (paragraphs 193 to 218).
+- 1.1.16 Key principles of SPP on ecology and nature conservation are: - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment.

+- 1.1.17 SPP sets out subject policy guidance on natural heritage in "Valuing the Natural Environment" (paragraphs 193 to 218).
 SPP indicates that planning authorities should adopt a broad approach to natural heritage rather than just conserving designated or protected sites and species through taking into account ecosystems and natural processes in their area.
-SPP also states that planning authorities should support opportunities for enjoyment and understanding of natural heritage. - 1.1.18 Circulars and Planning Advice Notes (PANs) published by the Scottish Government provide further guidance on specific topics.
-Documents of relevance to ecology and nature conservation are summarised in Table 12 below.
+SPP also states that planning authorities should support opportunities for enjoyment and understanding of natural heritage. - 1.1.18 Circulars and PANs published by the Scottish Government provide further guidance on specific topics.
+Documents of relevance to ecology and nature conservation are summarised in Table 8.

 Reference Title Summary of Document

 PANs

-PAN 60 Planning f Natural Heritage (2000) Provides advice on how development and the planning system can contribute to the conservation, enhancement, enjoyment and understanding of Scotland's natural environment and encourages developers and planning authorities to be positive and creative in addressing natural heritage issues.
+PAN 60 Planning for Natural Heritage Provides advice on how development and the planning system can contribute to the conservation, enhancement, enjoyment and understanding of Scotland's natural environment and encourages developers and planning authorities to be positive and creative in addressing natural heritage issues.
 PAN 60 provides examples of good planning practice in relation to natural heritage drawn from across Scotland highlighted in a number of case studies.

-1.1.19 Table 13 below provides a summary of the key development plan policies for CNPA that are of relevance to Ecology and Nature Conservation, while Table 14 provides a summary of key development plan policies for PKC.
+1.1.19 Table 9 provides a summary of key development plan policies.
 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans).